Skip to main content

 Evan Grove ('26), a System Science & Engineering major, spent this past summer serving as a Data Science Intern at the Children's Hospital of Philadelphia, working in the Translational Imaging Research Unit in the Center for Data Driven Discovery in Biomedicine.
-In this internship Evan worked to develop and apply artificial intelligence to better classify pediatric brain tumors. to This experience was supported by the Franklin Opportunity Fund, an internship funding opportunity for Benjamin Franklin Scholars.
+In this internship Evan worked to develop and apply artificial intelligence to better classify pediatric brain tumors.
+This experience was supported by the Franklin Opportunity Fund, an internship funding opportunity for Benjamin Franklin Scholars.

 Evan Grove – Engineering ’26 | Systems Science & Engineering